 If you want to give the project a store or website look rather than a blogger, it is better to buy your hosting and use the installed WordPress.
 Sometimes it is much cheaper than any option like Wix or Duda.

-Of course, this will require technical knowledge and a lot of dedication, but I believe it is much easier than learning all the tricks of the other platforms.
-Just take a course like Online Business Formula or WordPress.
+Of course this will require some technical knowledge and quite a bit of dedication, but I believe it is much easier than learning all the tricks of the other platforms.
+Just take a course like the Formula Negócio Online or one on WordPress.